 Four IgG-type bispecific antibodies were tested using the original CvMab-6 and CvMab-62 antibodies.
 Bis1 was generated by fusing the scFv of CvMab-62, which recognizes S2, to the C-terminus of the heavy chain of cCvMab-6, whereas Bis2 was generated by fusing it to the C-terminus of the light chain of cCvMab-6.
 Bis3 was generated by fusing the scFv of cCvMab-6, which recognizes the RBD, to the C-terminus of the heavy chain of CvMab-62, and Bis4 was generated by fusing it to the C-terminus of the light chain of CvMab-62 (Figure 3A).
 Purified recombinant antibodies were confirmed using SDS-PAGE and Coomassie brilliant blue staining (Figure 3B).
-The dual-binding activity of these bispecific antibodies was confirmed by ELISA (Figure S2), and the binding affinities of each recombinant antibody towards the trimeric ectodomain of the spike protein

-(Figure 3C) and RBD alone (Figure 3D) were evaluated by ELISA.
-The binding affinity of Bis1 was lower than that of the parental antibodies CvMab-6 and CvMab-62, whereas the binding affinity of Bis2 was comparable to that of the anti-RBD antibody CvMab-6 (Figure 3E).
-In contrast, Bis3 and Bis4 exhibited binding affinities to the trimeric ectodomain of the Wuhan-type spike protein at a level similar to that of the anti-S2 antibody CvMab-62, and their binding affinities to the RBD were comparable to that of CvMab-6.
+The dual-binding activity of these bispecific antibodies was confirmed by ELISA (Figure S2), and the binding affinities of each recombinant antibody toward the monomeric RBD alone (Figure 3C) and trimeric ectodomain of the spike protein (Figure 3D) were evaluated by ELISA.
+The binding affinity of Bis1 was lower than that of the parental antibodies CvMab-6 and CvMab-62, whereas the binding affinity of Bis2 was comparable to that of the anti-RBD antibody CvMab-6 (Figure 3D).
+In contrast, Bis3 and Bis4 exhibited binding affinities to the trimeric ectodomain of the spike protein at a level similar to those of the anti-S2 antibody CvMab-62 (Figure 3D, right table), and their binding affinities to the RBD were comparable to that of CvMab-6 (Figure 3C, bottom table).
 As expected, these bispecific antibodies did not inhibit in vitro binding between the RBD and ACE2 (Figure S3).
-However, when the antiviral activity of these bispecific antibodies was examined in a pseudotyped virus assay, Bis3 showed the strongest inhibitory activity against the Wuhan, Alpha, Delta, and BA.1 variants (Figure 3F).
-The ICs0 value of Bis3 was lower than that of the parental CvMab-62, indicating improved neutralizing activity through bispecific antibody formation.
-Furthermore, we evaluated the inhibitory activity against SARS-CoV-2 live virus infection, and similarly, Bis3 exhibited the strongest inhibition against the Wuhan, Alpha, Delta, and BA.1 strains among the four types of bispecific antibodies (Figure 3G).
+However, when the antiviral activity of these bispecific antibodies was examined in a pseudotyped virus assay, Bis3 showed the strongest inhibitory activity against the Wuhan, Alpha, Delta, and BA.1 variants (Figure 3E).
+The IC50 value of Bis3 was lower than that of the parental CvMab-62, indicating improved neutralizing activity through bispecific antibody formation.
+Furthermore, we evaluated the inhibitory activity against SARS-CoV-2 live virus infection, and similarly, Bis3 exhibited the strongest inhibition against the Wuhan, Alpha, Delta, and BA.1 strains among the four types of bispecific antibodies (Figure 3F).
 These results demonstrate that bispecific antibodies combining non-neutralizing antibodies, particularly those based on S2 antibodies, such as Bis3, can generate antiviral activity.